Before trilogy: Before Sunset

 Before Sunset takes place nine years after the first film, and is set in a single afternoon in Paris.
 Jesse, now a married father and a best-selling author, meets Céline while on tour promoting his latest book, which retells their meeting in Vienna.
 They wander Paris and lament on not following through with their plans to reunite.
 At the end of the film, Jesse goes to Céline's apartment, deciding to miss his flight home to stay with her.

 Before Midnight

-Before Midnight takes place nine years later, and is set in a single day on the Peloponnese coast in Greece.
+Before Midnight takes place nine years after the second film, and is set in a single day on the Peloponnese coast in Greece.
 Jesse and Céline, now a couple with twin daughters, argue over Jesse's desire to relocate to Chicago to be closer to his son, Hank, while Céline wishes to stay in Paris to take a job with the French government.
 Despite their relationship being tested, they eventually reconcile.